lars-wobus/unity-essential-core/EssentialCore/Assets/Essential/Core/Scripts/Memory/README.md

      alt="Image describes which interfaces and MonoBehaviours must be used for the simplified version of the Recovery Pattern">
 </details>

+## Important notes:
+- Vector2, Vector3, Vector4 and Quaternion cannot be tracked.
+Unity serialization is different to the serialization of .Net using BinaryFormatter.

 ## Remaining tasks until version 1.0 is released
 * Full description about the configuration of GameObjects.
 * Example scene where the player is able to navigate a character through a level and to repeat the steps made earlier.